All-Inclusive Guide to California DUI Penalties

 Understanding the California DUI Penalties Chart

 A reliable law firm may be able to help you avoid being convicted of a DUI in California.
+An experienced California DUI attorney in Van Nuys can help you negotiate the process to protect your rights, and you have the best chance of obtaining a favorable outcome.

 How to Reduce DUI Charges and Penalties in California